MitulMistry/MitulMistry.github.io/_posts/2016-06-01-rails-forms.markdown

 To me, forms in web applications feel antiquated.
 There are better ways to get data from a user, such as getting access to a user's other accounts (like Twitter or Facebook) via [OAuth][oauth] and populating data from there, but that's not always an option.
 For now, we still have to input data manually and that means we need to use forms.

 Forms are obnoxious.
 You have to pick out which input types are best for your scenario (text, radio buttons, dropdown lists, etc.).
-You need to style it with `CSS` so it looks presentable You need to define a route for the form to submit data to the backend.
+You need to style it with `CSS` so it looks presentable You need to define a route for the form to submit data to the back end.
 You have to deal with data validations and handle scenarios where users input unacceptable data.
 And  you have to deal with a host of other miscellaneous issues that come with such complex interaction.

 Here's a sample `HTML` form: